-- Weight: Average 26 to 34 kg, with some rare examples up to 38 kg.
+- Weight: Average 26–34 kg, with some rare examples up to 38 kg

-- Temperament: Aggressive, protective, and territorial.
+- Temperament: Aggressive, protective, and territorial

 This is a tall one, only slightly smaller than a Great Dane, and has a powerful, muscular, and heavy build.
-It is a typical boar hound used for hunting wild boar and hare.
+It is a typical boarhound used for hunting wild boar and hare.
 It was the companion dog of the royal family of the Southern Indian town of Rajapalayam and that's where it gets his name.

 It is a hound, and therefore should be kept in optimum working condition.
-It needs wide open spaces and is very affectionate and devoted towards its owner, although not always demonstrative.
+It needs wide-open spaces and is very affectionate and devoted towards its owner, although not always demonstrative.
 They do not usually like to be touched or handled by strangers and are known to be one-man dogs.
 Rajapalayam usually do not get along well with other pets (like cats) owing to their strong hunting instincts.

 - Height: Usually measures about 65–75 cm (25–30 inches).

-- Weight: About 32–42 kg—some up to 48 kg.
+- Weight: About 32–42 kg, though some weigh up to 48 kg.

 - Temperament: Loyal, Intelligent, dedicated, one-man dog.